underdarkskies/bitcore/README.md

   }
 }
 ````
 Quick note on allowing socket.io from other services.
-If you would like to have a seperate services be able to query your api with live updates, remove the "allowedOriginRegexp": setting and change "disablePolling": to false. "enableSocketRPC" should remain false unless you can control who is connecting to your socket.io service. also the allowed OriginRegexp does not follow standard regex rules. if you have a subdomain, the format would be(without angle brackets<>):
+- If you would like to have a seperate services be able to query your api with live updates, remove the "allowedOriginRegexp": setting and change "disablePolling": to false.
+- "enableSocketRPC" should remain false unless you can control who is connecting to your socket.io service. also the allowed OriginRegexp does not follow standard regex rules.
+- If you have a subdomain, the format would be(without angle brackets<>):
 ````
 "allowedOriginRegexp": "^https://<yoursubdomain>\\.<yourdomain>\\.<yourTLD>$",
 ````